-Pictured left are the new owners of the Habitat for Humanity house, the Thang/Men family and Helping Hands Committee Chairpersons; Miye Yi and Kelley Moon, and CAI-GA Board Liaison Sean Ruthven.
+Pictured left are the new owners of the Habitat for Humanity house, the Thang/Men family and 2016 Helping Hands Committee Chairpersons; Miye Yi and Kelley Moon, and 2016 CAI-Georgia Board Liaison, Sean Ruthven.

-The video below about the CAI-GA sponsored Habitat for Humanity house Build was shown at the August 26, 2016 CAI-GA Networking Luncheon.
+The video below showcases the CAI-Georgia sponsorsed Habitat for Humanity house and was shown at the August 26, 2016 CAI-GA Networking Luncheon.